open-telemetry/opentelemetry-specification/specification/compatibility/opentracing.md

 This operation MUST accept the following parameters:

 - An OpenTelemetry `Tracer`, used to create `Span`s.
-- An OpenTelemetry `BaggageManager`, used to create OpenTelemetry `Baggage` objects, required to implement the OpenTracing `Span` baggage notion.
 - A set of OpenTelemetry `Propagator`s of the supported types, used to perform context injection and extraction.
 Usually these are the global `Composite Propagator`s.